 CONAN: In the meantime, there has been one issue dominating politics in Washington this week, and that has been gay marriage.
-Yesterday, California's Prop.
-8 up in front of the United States Supreme Court today.
-It's the Defense of Marriage Act.
-And it's interesting, a lot of legal arguments.
-Political arguments seem to have shifted decisively.
+Yesterday, California's Prop 8 up in front of the United States Supreme Court.
+Today, it's the Defense of Marriage Act.
+And it's interesting, a lot of legal arguments; political arguments seem to have shifted decisively.

 RUDIN: Well, we've seen that for the last couple of years.
 Certainly, we've seen this since last May, when Vice President Biden, followed quickly by President Obama, stopped evolving and suddenly came out for same-sex marriage or marriage equality.
 And you've seen more and more members of the - certain in the Democratic Party seem to be falling in view.

 You talk about public opinion switching, but Democratic politicians seem to be switching very quickly.
 Just today, Kay Hagen, the Democratic senator who is up for re-election next year from North Carolina, announced that she supports it.
-Claire McCaskill, Mark Warner, John Tester of Montana, all three announced I think this week that they also support it.
+Claire McCaskill, Mark Warner, Jon Tester of Montana, all three announced I think this week that they also support it.

-CONAN: And interesting because the opinion of the Obama administration is that the Defense of Marriage Act is unconstitutional.
+CONAN: And interesting because the opinion of the Obama administration is the Defense of Marriage Act is unconstitutional.
 So it's taking - well, the one side in the Supreme Court case, it's not going to defend it.
 That's left to the House Republicans to defend the Defense of Marriage Act.
-And earlier today you hear Nina Totenberg say she couldn't find anybody willing to come out and speak publicly in favor of their position.
+And earlier today you hear Nina Totenberg say she couldn't find almost anybody willing to come out and speak publicly in favor of their position.

 RUDIN: No, it's no longer a winning argument.
 Once upon a time, the Republicans were using same-sex marriage initiatives to get it on the ballot to perhaps help get a Republican conservative turnout.
-Now it's the opposite; now it seems like it would hurt the conservatives, and it would help I guess the liberals or whatever you want to call them.
+Now it's the opposite; now it seems like it would hurt the conservatives, and it would help the - I guess the liberals, or whatever you want to call them.
 But the fact is it's no longer a winning argument, it seems to be.